seosigoto/BinaryGame/README.md

 In the project directory, you can run:
 ### `npm install`

-  Add admin's phantom wallet pubkey into the src/env.json
+  Add admin's phantom wallet pubkey into the src/env.json -  ADMIN_WALLET_ADDRESS Add transaction fee phantom wallet pubkey into the src/env.json - TRANSACTION_WALLET_ADDRESS

   If necessary, please airdrop sol into your wallet